 Where a Research Network does not organise any paper sessions at an ESA biennial conference without bringing forward good reasons, it will be deemed inactive.
 Research Network members will be encouraged to be active at the following ESA conference and to elect a new Coordinator and other officer(s).
 If a Research Network does not organise any paper sessions for two consecutive ESA conferences, the Research Network will normally be considered to have ceased to exist by the ESA.

 As has been communicated at the RN Coordinators Meeting in Lisbon in September 2009, the Executive Committee has decided to introduce formal membership of RNs.
 To become and stay a member of a RN one must be an ESA member in good standing (having payed the biennial contribution) and pay an additional RN membership fee of 10 Euros for two years.
 This RN membership fees are transferred to the RNs together with any additional funding once in a 2 year term (to reduce administrative costs); they can be used by the RNs according to their own preferences.
 To keep the status of a RN it must have at least 25 members.
 Each ESA member may become a member of several RNs if s/he wishes so.

 Guidelines agreed by the ESA Research Network Council on 29 August 2017 (revisions by Laura Horn, with input from Kathrin Komp (ESA Executive Committee) and Research Networks).
 ESA Executive Committee, 14 May 2010.
 Thomas S. Eberle, Consuelo Corradi and Ellen Kuhlmann.
 (Revision of the original guidelines from Sara Arber, Ilona Ostner and Tuula Gordon on 25th October 2004, who took up a proposal from Margareta Bertilsson (Vice President, Research Network, 2001 – 2003).)

-All templates can be found under 'Membership' > 'ESA Documents' once you are logged in as ESA member.
+All templates can be found under 'My Dashboard' > 'ESA Documents' once you are logged in as ESA member.